-This jaw-droppingly spacious apartment is located on the first floor of a grand apartment block, on the banks of the Vltava river, with wonderful views to the Castle across the river, and is just a short stroll from the Old Town.
+A spectacular luxury apartment in Prague located on the first floor of a grand apartment building on the banks of the Vltava river.
+It offers breath-taking views to the Castle across the river, just a short stroll from the Old Town.

 Prague merits the superlative words that are showered upon it - it is indeed supremely beautiful, exquisitely lovely and deliciously baroque, few visitors leave the city without having fallen for its graceful majesty.